 After the account is connected, it’ll ask to either toggle on Reading Pane or off.
 You can select whatever you prefer.

 Mailspring has a unified inbox that shows emails from multiple email accounts in one inbox.
-And its search feature supports Gmail-like search where users can choose to only search specific emails against the query.
+And its search feature supports Gmail-like search where users can only search specific emails against the query.

 Other useful features of Mailspring are its built-in mail translator, read receipt, and link tracking.